 We offer short-term field courses at locations across the globe, and in-depth research training programs in the Peruvian Amazon, typically between May and August.

-Primate Monitoring Program
+1.)
+Primate Monitoring

-Wildlife Health Program
+2.)
+Biodiversity and Wildlife Health

 What’s it like to join us in the field?